 Declan has always had an interest in bushwalking from growing up in his native Tasmania.
-Since gaining his Eco-Tourism and Wilderness First Aid qualifications in 2013, Declan has been guiding on famous trails such as the Overland Track and the Larapinta Trail.
+Since gaining his Eco-Tourism and Wilderness First Aid qualifications in 2013, Declan has been guiding on famous trails such as the Overland Track, the Jatbula Trail and the Larapinta Trail.
 It’s this passion for the Australian wilderness, combined with years of outdoor expedition experience which creates wonderful trekking holidays for our guests.

 Kia holds a Bachelor of Education and Wilderness First Aid qualifications and a generous, fun outlook on life, which contributes to making walking experiences with Trek Tours Australia special.
 She loves to travel and enjoys exploring new hikes in other countries and getting into the water at every opportunity.
 Kia has a passion for sharing wonderful wilderness adventures with others, in a supportive, fun and professional manner.